-A grievance is a written complaint alleging a violation or denial of client rights, although, the grievance may be made verbally and the client advocate shall be responsible for preparing the written text of the grievance.
+A grievance is a written complaint alleging a violation or denial of client rights.
 If you believe your rights have been violated, please inform the Client Rights Officer.
 They can help you file a grievance, investigate it, and represent you at the agency hearing if needed.